Battle of Radom: Background

 Surrounded by the Wehrmacht, 12th Infantry Division attempted to break out.
 Despite initial success of 52nd Infantry Regiment, which destroyed large quantities of German equipment, the enemy checked the Poles.
 By nightfall of September 8, 3rd Legions Infantry was ordered to march towards Czerwona, while 12th Infantry, divided into two columns, headed towards Ciecierowka.

 In the morning of September 9, remains of the 3rd Legions Division, commanded by Colonel Stanislaw Tatar, were located in a forest by Czerwona.
 Smaller groups of Polish soldiers tried to get into the Kozienice Forest, but most failed.
 At the same time, 12th Infantry had difficulty in reaching the Starachowice Forest, as in the night German forces had been reinforced.
 Northern column of 12th Infantry was stuck near Kotlarka, as its morning attack was checked by the enemy.

 Southern column, which was to march towards Michalow, had to wait for its 51st Infantry Regiment, commanded by Colonel Emil August Fieldorf.
 The regiment was stuck on local roads, and the column finally set off at 5 a.m., but soon afterwards was checked near Stary Rzechow.
 Under the circumstances, Generals Skwarczynski and Paszkiewicz gathered their officers in the village of Piotrowe Pole, and decided to break their units into small groups, heading towards the Vistula.
 As a result of this decision, Operational Group of General Skwarczynski de facto ceased to exist.

+During the entire battle, Wolfram von Richthofen, had sent in 135 Junkers Ju 87 to bomb the Polish positions.